An augmented reality mobile app that helps museum visitors be engaged with the artifacts while providing them learning experience

 Design Opportunity

-Ornamental artifact providing personalized experience
+Ornamental artifact providing a personalized experience

 Challenges in terms of design intricacy